 My-T-Soft® Build-A-Board is a suite of utilities that provide tools to create and operate on-screen keyboards, panels, and buttons.
 These enhancements allow touchscreen, hand-held, wearable, wireless, ruggedized, tablet and pen-based computer users to operate these systems without the need for a physical keyboard.
-This results in space saving; reduced hardware costs; quick & low-cost user-training; cleaner machine interfaces; enabling legacy equipment retrofits; and realization of new & innovative approaches for computer users.
+This results in space saving; reduced hardware costs; quick & low-cost user-training; improved security; reduced operator errors; cleaner machine interfaces; enabling legacy equipment retrofits; and realization of new & innovative approaches for computer users.